 If you choose to remove the hair around your bikini line, it can be a huge pain (literally).
 Ingrown hairs are a common side effect of hair removal, and because the hair in the pubic zone is usually thicker and curlier than hair on the rest of your body, it has a tendency to turn back into the skin when growing.

-"An ingrown hair is a hair that grows into the skin rather than out and is most common in the bikini area where the hair is coarser," explains Dr. Anna Karp.
+"An ingrown hair is a hair that grows into the skin rather than out and is most common in the bikini area where the hair is coarser," explains Anna Karp, DO.
 "This can be a hair curving back in and re-entering the skin or a hair that gets trapped on its way out of the skin.
 Your body reacts to this by producing a red painful bump that usually looks like a pimple."
-Learn how to prevent and treat this unwanted but very common side effect of the popular hair removal methods.

 Meet the Expert

-Dr. Anna Karp is a board certified dermatologist and clinical assistant professor of dermatology at NYU Langone.
+- Anna Karp, DO, is a board-certified dermatologist and clinical assistant professor of dermatology at New York University Langone.

 Try Sugaring Instead of Waxing

-Waxing and sugaring are both supposed to remove the entire hair from the follicle, which is why the results can last so much longer than shaving.
-Sometimes, though, the hair is broken above or below the skin's surface as it's being uprooted.
+Waxing and sugaring remove the hair from the follicle, which is why the results can last so much longer than shaving.
+Sometimes, though, the hair breaks above or below the skin's surface as it's being uprooted.
 Just like shaving, these sharp, broken ends create a breeding ground for hair growing back into the skin.

 Exfoliate, Then Epilate

 Epilators use tiny tweezers or coils to uplift each hair out of its follicle.
 There's more chance of breakage using an epilator than when you get a wax or sugar hair removal because hair isn't always taken out at the perfect angle with these devices.
-There are many brands and models, and what is used has an effect on how much breakage you experience.
-If you have a tendency to get ingrown hairs, it would be wise to avoid this removal method.
+There are many brands and models, and what is used affects how much breakage you experience.
+If you tend to get ingrown hairs, it would be wise to avoid this removal method.

 Treat Existing Ingrown Hairs

-If you’re in need of help fast, reach for an ingrown hair fighter but make sure to keep it on the outside of your body only.
+If you’re in need of help fast, reach for an ingrown hair fighter, but make sure to keep it on the outside of your body only.
 You might also have some ingredients in your cupboard that you can use as home remedies.
 And there are other simple things you can do like exfoliating regularly and using a moisturizer to prevent the bumps from appearing in the first place.
+According to Karp, "Exfoliating with a glycolic or salicylic acid solution or pads will help prevent ingrown hairs after waxing/sugaring by removing dead skin cells that are blocking the hair from coming out."

 Consider Laser Hair Removal

-There's always a more permanent option if you're sick of dealing with post-shave or -wax irritation.
-"Laser hair removal is the best option if don't want to deal with ingrown hairs," says Karp.
+There's always a more permanent option if you're sick of having irritated skin from waxing or shaving.
+"Laser hair removal is the best option if you don't want to deal with ingrown hairs," says Karp.
 This technique damages the hair follicle, preventing the hair from growing back in.
 If you don't have any hair around your bikini line, you don't have to worry about it growing in the wrong direction.

 Swipe On Deodorant